hash-bang/Pherl/README.md

 	$a = keyval('name', 'age', $in); // $a is now array('Earl' => 35, 'John' => 24)

+Specifying 'OFFSET' as the key uses the offset of the index within the array-of-arrays.

 Pick random elements from an array - pick
 =========================================